intgr/ego/README.md

 > ...
 No?
 Just run `ego steam`!

 **Ego** is a tool to run Linux desktop applications under a different local user.
-Currently integrates with Wayland, Xorg and PulseAudio.
+Currently integrates with Wayland, Xorg, PulseAudio and xdg-desktop-portal.
 You may think of it as `xhost` for Wayland and PulseAudio.
 This is done using filesystem ACLs and `xhost` command.

 Work in progress. :)